nscale/usrv-dev/.github/README.md

 ```

 If you want to/need to configure your service you can do so with
 a `srvfile`.
 This needs to be at the root of your service (the same place your package.json is).
-The srvfile is just a js function that takes in the usrv [config object](srvfile.md) as allows you to mutate it.
-Once mutated, you simply return the [config object](srvfile.md)
+The srvfile is just a js function that takes in the usrv [config object](srvfile.md) and allows you to mutate it.

 ```
 // srvfile

 module.exports = config => {

-  config.name='name_service'
+  // customize service config here...

-  // customize service container here...
+  config.name = 'name_service'

-  return config
+  // ...
 }

 ```